Smart Bidding is one of the most underrated features of Google Adwords Marketing strategy.

 5. Target Search Page Location

 How does it work?
-This strategy ensures that your ads stay on top of search results or the first page.
+This strategy ensures that your ads stay on top of search results or on the first page.

 6. Target Outranking Share